longyearxuk/bbplatform_sdsu/README.md

     # PLTdir (path to output figures)
     # do_rlz (total number of realizations)
     #
     # !!
-Check 90:95 for the correct input file formats !!
+Check 90:95 for the correct input file names and formats !!
     #
     matlab -nodisplay
     BBs_GOFplot_kxu